dbos-inc/dbos-docs/docs/api-reference/decorators.md

 }
 ```

-Operon supports declaration of the following transaction isolation levels:
+Operon supports declaration of the following values for `IsolationLevel`:
 - `READ UNCOMMITTED`
 - `READ COMMITTED`
 - `REPEATABLE READ`